Edward F. Gilman and Dennis G. Watson2

 This clump-growing group of palms has medium green leaf blades which are divided into many segments, each of which resembles the tail of a fancy goldfish.
 Rarely exceeding 25 feet in height, a number of species of fishtail palms produce suckers from the base creating a very attractive specimen palm.
 Its neat habit makes it ideal for use at poolside, in urns or other containers, and it is often seen in well-lit interiorscapes where its distinct form lends a tropical effect.
 It can be used as a house plant in large homes with plenty of light.

-Scientific name: Caryota spp.
+Scientific name: Caryota mitis

-Pronunciation: kair-ee-OH-tuh species
+Pronunciation: kair-ee-OH-tuh MIT-iss

-Common name(s): Fishtail Palm
+Common name(s): Fishtail palm

 Family: Arecaceae

-USDA hardiness zones: 10B through 11 (Fig. 2)
+USDA hardiness zones: 10B through 11 (Figure 2)

-Origin: not native to North America
+Origin: native to southeast Asia

 Uses: indoors; specimen; deck or patio; container or planter; screen